 An annual grant of performance-based restricted stock units (RSUs) is made during the first quarter of the year.
-While RSUs continue to support the executives' long-term outlook, they also act as a significant retention tool.
+While RSUs continue to support the executives' longterm outlook, they also act as a significant retention tool.

-For NEOs, executive officers, unit presidents and staff vice presidents, no 2017 RSUs will vest unless the company achieves a Section 162(m) threshold target of \$222,181,000 income from continuing operations, excluding certain special events in 2017.
-(See "Treatment of Special Events" beginning on page 60 of this proxy statement.)
-Actual 2017 income from continuing operations, excluding certain special events, was \$264,769,000 which exceeded the target.
+2018 RSUs will not vest unless the company achieves a threshold target of \$154,460,000 income from continuing operations, excluding certain special events in 2018 (see "Treatment of Special Events" beginning on page 56 of this proxy statement).
+Actual 2018 income from continuing operations, excluding certain special events, was \$217,944,000 which exceeded the threshold target.

-In 2017 performance-based RSUs comprised 20% of a NEO's longterm incentive award.
-The 2017 award vests in three equal installments if the executive is still employed on the installment vesting date.
-If the income from continuing operations target had not been achieved, the RSUs granted in 2017 would have been forfeited.
+In 2018, performance-based RSUs comprised 20% of a NEO's long-term incentive award.
+The 2018 award vests in three equal installments if the executive is still employed on the installment vesting date.
+If the income from continuing operations target had not been achieved, the RSUs granted in 2018 would have been forfeited.

-Nonqualified Stock Options (NSOs)
+Nonqualified Stock Options